brooks-builds/EyeAp/README.md

 - [-] As an admin, I want to see a list of apps
 - [-] As an unauthenticated user, I want to see a list of applications
 - [x] As an unauthenticated user coming from an app, I want to create an account
-- [ ] As an authenticated user, I need to confirm that my email is valid when creating an account
-- [ ] As an authenticated user, I want to logout
+- [x] As an authenticated user, I want to logout
 - [ ] As an unauthenticated user coming from an app, I want to login
 - [ ] As an authenticated user, I want to purchase a license to use an app
 - [ ] As an authenticated user with a license, I want to use an app